© SKB/Lasse Modin

 Disposal of high-level radioactive waste worldwide

-According to the International Atomic Energy Agency (IAEA), more than 400,000 tonnes of heavy metal have been produced in this form worldwide (see Figure 1).
-However, vitrified liquid waste, for example, which is produced during the process of reprocessing fuel, must also be disposed of as highly-level radioactive waste.
-Until this waste can be sent to a disposal facility, it is temporarily stored in various ways (see Figure 1).
+According to the International Atomic Energy Agency (IAEA), more than 400.000 tonnes of heavy metal have accumulated in this form worldwide (see Figure 1).
+However, vitrified liquid waste, for example, which is produced during the reprocessing of spent fuel, must also be disposed of as highly-level radioactive waste.
+Until this waste can be sent to a repository, it is temporarily stored in various ways (see Figure 1).

-Around 30 countries worldwide operate nuclear power plants, but even in countries that do not use nuclear power, high-level radioactive waste can be produced, for example from the operation of research reactors.
-According to the IAEA, 70 countries operate research reactors.
-More than half of the 841 facilities worldwide are in the process of being or have already been dismantled.
+Around 30 countries worldwide operate NPPs, but even in countries that do not utilise nuclear power, high-level radioactive waste may accumulate, for example from the operation of research reactors.
+According to the IAEA, research reactors are operated in more than 70 countries.
+More than half of the 850 facilities worldwide are in the process of being or have already been dismantled.

 International conventions on disposal

-There is a broad international scientific consensus that the safest way to dispose of high-level radioactive waste is to emplace it in deep geological formations - not least because geological processes are easy to predict and evolve over long periods of time.
-The majority of countries, including Germany, France, Sweden, Finland, Switzerland, Canada and Russia, are endeavouring to build such a disposal facility.
+There is a broad international consensus among scientists that the safest way to dispose of high-level radioactive waste for good is to emplace it in deep geological formations - not least because geological processes are easy to predict and evolve over long periods of time.
+The majority of countries, including Germany, France, Sweden, Finland, Switzerland, Canada and Russia, are endeavouring to build such a repository.
 The principle here is to contain radioactive waste at the disposal site in order to isolate it from the biosphere.
 Most countries are aiming for an isolation period of 100,000 to one million years.

-In addition, international organisations such as the Nuclear Energy Agency within the Organisation for Economic Co-operation and Development (OECD NEA) or the International Atomic Energy Agency (IAEO – Waste Section) promote the development of common technical standards with the establishment of corresponding expert committees.
+In addition, international organisations such as the Nuclear Energy Agency within the Organisation for Economic Co-operation and Development (OECD NEA) or the International Atomic Energy Agency (IAEO – Waste Section) promote the development of common technical standards, having established corresponding expert committees.

 The aforementioned conventions are general in nature and should be seen as a minimum standard for the handling of spent fuel and high-level radioactive waste.
-Accordingly, they should only serve as a framework for concrete country-specific regulations and the respective national legislation, as each country has its own individual requirements when it comes to disposal.
-For example, there may be countries that do not have the geological conditions for a deep geological disposal facility or those that have so little high-level radioactive waste that it does not make sense for them to build their own disposal facility.
+Accordingly, they should only serve as a framework for concrete country-specific regulations and the respective national legislation, as each country has its own individual conditions when it comes to disposal.
+For example, there may be countries that do not have the geological conditions for a deep geological repository or those that have so little high-level radioactive waste that it does not seem to make sense for them to build their own repository.
 Longer-term storage may also initially be an option, especially for countries that want to wait and see whether new technologies or utilisation paths for the further use of the waste emerge in the coming years.
-The decision of the European Commission also plays a role here, according to which investments in the nuclear energy sector can, under certain conditions, be categorised as environmentally sustainable economic activities within the framework of the EU taxonomy and thus bring economic benefits.
+The decision of the European Commission also plays a role here according to which investments in the nuclear energy sector can, under certain conditions, be categorised as environmentally sustainable economic activities within the framework of the EU taxonomy and thus bring economic benefits.

 Disposal worldwide - who is planning what?

-Although there is an international consensus on the subject of disposal and extensive research is being carried out, no deep geological disposal facility is in operation as yet anywhere in the world.
-Finland, Sweden and, more recently, Switzerland are leading the way in this respect.
-In the two northern European countries, the decision on a specific site has already been made and in Finland - as a functional test for emplacement - a trial operation is currently underway with waste casks that do not contain any radioactive material.
-The Swiss National Co-operative for the Disposal of Radioactive Waste (Nagra) has proposed the Nördlich Lägern site.
+Although there is international consensus on the subject of disposal and extensive research is being carried out, no deep geological repository is in operation as yet anywhere in the world.
+However, Finland, Sweden and, more recently, Switzerland are leading the way in this respect.
+In the two northern European countries, the decision on a specific site has already been made and in Finland, trial operation - as a functional test for emplacement - is currently underway with waste casks that do not contain any radioactive material.
+The Swiss National Co-operative for the Disposal of Radioactive Waste (Nagra) has proposed the Nördlich Lägern site, for which it has submitted the application for a general licence.
 But what do other countries' disposal programmes - or rather their plans for them - look like?
-What technical options are being investigated and what geological conditions exist on site?
+What technical options are being investigated and what geological conditions exist on the respective sites?
 What are the special features of the site selection procedures?

 Here, we provide a brief overview of the current status in selected countries, supplemented by “fast facts” to allow an initial comparison.
-In addition to information on the host rock and the organisations involved, the ‘fast facts’ also include details on the volume of waste to be emplaced.
-With the exception of Germany, where the quantities of waste have already been determined as a result of the decision to discontinue nuclear power utilisation, this information should be seen as a snapshot for all other countries.
+In addition to information on the host rock and the organisations involved, the “fast facts” also include details on the volume of waste to be emplaced.
+With the exception of Germany, where the quantities of waste have already been determined as a result of the decision to discontinue with nuclear power utilisation, this information should be seen as a snapshot for all other countries.
 In addition, the individual countries report their waste quantities in varying quality (volume, weight, with/without containers, number of containers, etc.).
 Unless otherwise stated, the waste volume data we provide are gross volumes including packaging.
-In other cases, a reference is made to the operator's website.
+In other cases, there will be a corresponding note and, where necessary, a reference to the operator's website.
 The quantities of heavy metals are shown in Figure 1.

 Germany

-After decades of focusing on rock salt as a host rock and the exploration of the Gorleben salt dome, the site selection procedure in Germany was relaunched in 2013, i.a. with the establishment of the Commission on the Storage of High-Level Radioactive Waste, and placed on a new footing in 2017 with the Site Selection Act (StandAG).
+After decades of focusing on rock salt as a host rock and the exploration of the Gorleben salt dome in connection with the topic of disposal, the site selection procedure in Germany was relaunched in 2013, i.a. with the establishment of the Commission on the Storage of High-Level Radioactive Waste, and placed on a new footing in 2017 with the Site Selection Act (StandAG).
 The act provides for the selection procedure to take place in three phases (see here).
 The Federal Company for Disposal (Bundesgesellschaft für Endlagerung - BGE) has been tasked with carrying out the procedure.
 The competent supervisory authority is the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für die Sicherheit der nuklearen Entsorgung - BASE).

-The StandAG stipulates, among other things, that the site must be chosen "that guarantees the best possible safety for one million years."
+The StandAG stipulates i.a. that the site "that guarantees the best possible safety for one million years" must be chosen.
 Within this period, people and the environment are to be protected from the effects of radiation.
 A special feature of the law is the requirements for retrievability and possibility of recovery of the waste.
-For example, "[...] repository casks that have been emplaced in the repository must be retrievable by the time the repository is decommissioned."
+For example, "[...] repository casks that have been emplaced in the repository must be retrievable until the time the repository is decommissioned."
 Likewise, "[...] sufficient precautions must be taken to ensure that retrieval of the emplaced repository casks is possible during decommissioning and for a period of 500 years after the planned closure of the repository."

 Germany has opted for deep geological disposal for the management of its heat-generating high-level radioactive waste.
-The waste is to be stored in a so-called host rock which, due to its characteristics, should prevent the spread of radioactive materials or at least contain them in such a way that no risks arise for humans or the environment.
-In Germany, there are basically three possible host rock types for a deep geological disposal facility: salt rock, argillaceous rock and crystalline rock.
+The waste is to be stored in a so-called host rock which, due to its characteristics, is to prevent the spread of radioactive materials or at least contain them in such a way that no risks arise for man and the environment.
+In Germany, there are fundamentally three possible host rock types for a deep geological repository: salt rock, argillaceous rock, and crystalline rock.

-Amount of waste for a disposal facility: approx. 27,000 cubic metres
+Volume of waste for a repository: approx. 27,000 cubic metres

 Possible host rock formation(s): argillaceous rock, crystalline rock, salt rock

-Depth: the containment-effective rock zone is at least 300 metres and a maximum of 1,500 metres deep
+Depth: the containment-providing rock zone is to be at least 300 metres and a maximum of 1,500 metres deep

 Agencies involved (selection): Federal Company for Disposal (BGE, site search), Federal Office for the Safety of Nuclear Waste Management (BASE, licensing/supervisory authority)